-No. Documents or Category of documents Relevance and material references to submission (Peru/Activos Mineros) n Reasoned objections to document production request (Renco/DRRC) Response to objections to document production request (Peru/Activos Decision (Tribunal) requested (Peru/Activos Mineros) Ref. to Submissions, Ex., WS, or E. Reports Comments Mineros) disclose the requested documents.
+No. Documents or Category of documents Relevance and material references to submission (Peru/Activos Mineros) Reasoned objections to document production request (Renco/DRRC) Response to objections to document production request (Peru/Activos Decision (Tribunal) requested (Peru/Activos Mineros) Ref. to Submissions, Ex., WS, or E. Reports Comments Mineros) disclose the requested documents.
 33 The Document dated on or around 24 October 1997, in which Renco requested its release from the Renco Guaranty.
 (Contract Case) Renco and DRRC allege the parties the STA.
 (Contract I 57).
-But as Activos Minero have explained, Renco and parties to a separate guarant Guaranty").
+But as Activos Mineros have explained, Renco and parties to a separate guarant Guaranty").
 The Renco Guaranty in the same public deed as the autonomous, distinct contract Memorial, ¶¶ 461-469).
-Or October 1997, Renco reque released from the Renco Guaranty and material to det breadth of the request, the result of the request, the result of the Renco Guaranty as an independent of the Renco Guaranty as an independent of the Renco Guaranty.
-This Document is that the Contract Case and mate outcome because the determ whether Renco and DRRC the STA is crucial for the Tedecide whether it has jurisd Renco and DRRC's claims, such claims are admissible.
+On October 1997, Renco reque released from the Renco Guaranty and material to determine the total parties of the request, the result of the request, the result of the renco Guaranty as an independent of the Renco Guaranty as an independent of the Renco Guaranty.
+This Document is that the Contract Case and mate outcome because the determine whether Renco and DRRC at the STA is crucial for the Tedecide whether it has jurisd Renco and DRRC's claims, such claims are admissible.
 Counter-Memorial, §§ III.
-Explain the contract Renco and State of the Renco Counter-Memorial, §§ III.
-Explain the STA is crucial, §§ III.
-Explain the STA is crucial for the STA is crucial, §§ III.
-Explain the STA is crucial for the STA is crucial, §§ III.
-Explain the STA is crucial for the STA is crucial, §§ III.
-Explain the STA is crucial for the ST Memorial, ¶ s and Peru DRRC are ty (the "Renco aranty, though the STA, is an act.
-(Contract to or around 24 sted that it be taranty.
-The ment will be the ermining the fature of the bendent dentity of the fity and the s relevant to rial to its fination of are parties to ribunal to iction over and whether (Contract Claimants Renco and DRRC object to Request No. 33 for the following reasons.
+But the Counter-Memorial and the Counter-Mem Memorial, ¶ s and Peru DRRC are ty (the "Renco aranty, though he STA, is an act.
+(Contract a or around 24 sted that it be haranty. ment will be ermining the hature of the heature of the heature of the hature of Claimants Renco and DRRC object to Request No. 33 for the following reasons.
 First, the Document that Request No. 33 seeks is in the possession, custody or control of Respondents. - Exhibit R-3, to which Respondents refer in the "relevance and materiality" column, is Modification of the Contract to Transfer Shares, Increase Company Capital and Subscription of Shares of Metaloroya S.A. dated December 17, 1999. - Page 22 of that document refers to the Document that Request No. 33 seeks ("in response to your request dated October 24, 1997, we inform you that the Special Committee on Privatization of Centromin Peru S.A.
 (CEPRI) has agreed to consent to releasing the Renco Group Inc. from responsibility"). - It follows that Respondents would have received the Document that Request No. 33 seeks and that this Document, Disputed Matters Claimants object to this request on the following grounds.
 First, Claimants allege that the requested documents would be in Respondents' possession given that Exhibit R-3 would seem to indicate that it was received by Peru.
 Respondents confirm that, after a reasonable search, they have not located or identified the requested document.
 Given that Exhibit R-3 would seem to indicate that the document exist and that Respondents do not have it, it follows that Claimants must disclose it.
 Secondly, Claimants argue that the document in which "Renco requested its release from the Renco Guaranty has no bearing on the determination of whether Claimants are Request denied